fhemsher/SVG-MAPS/README.md

 To preview how this application works go to: http://svg-maps.com

-NOTE:To store your svg images for the Component library, the Windows IIS must have ASP files activated (See **Wiki** for a description how to do this).
+NOTE:To store your maps for the LIBRARY, the Windows IIS must have ASP files activated (See **Wiki** for a description how to do this).